GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 Enter 'Y' and 'yes' when prompted

 Once the script completes in the Cloud Shell, the jump host VM has been deployed.
-Run the command below to save the zone of the jump host, we will use it while SSH-ing.
+Run the command below to save the zone of the jump host.
+We will use it while SSH-ing.

 ```
 export JUMP_HOST_ZONE=$(gcloud compute instances list --filter="name=(jump-host)" --format="value(zone)")